Matt Dixon

-"What I find most attractive about pin-ups is not the graceful curve of a well painted thigh or the rosy bloom on the cheek of a pretty face.
-Of course these things have appeal, but what really draws me into a pin-up image is a girl with attitude and confidence."
+"What I find most attractive about pin-ups is not the graceful curve of a well painted thigh or the rosy bloom on the cheek of a pretty face - of course these things have appeal, but what really draws me into a pin-up image is a girl with attitude and confidence" says Matt Dixon.

 "Digital art first captured my imagination when I began to assemble images from ASCII characters on a Commodore VIC-20 way back in 1980 - happily, things have moved along a little and Adobe Photoshop allows me to achieve slightly more sophisticated results than I got back then.